apache/datasketches-python/docs/source/frequent_items.rst

 .. currentmodule:: datasketches

-This sketch is useful for tracking approximate frequencies of items of type `<T>` with optional associated counts `(<T> item, int count)` that are members of a multiset of such items.
+This sketch is useful for tracking approximate frequencies of items (``object`` or ``string``) with optional associated integer counts that are members of a multiset of such items.
 The true frequency of an item is defined to be the sum of associated counts.

 This implementation provides the following capabilities: